UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 # Thunderscope
 [Thunderscope](#thunderscope) is our main visualizer of our [AI](#ai).
-It provides a GUI that shows us the state of the [World](#world), and is also able to display extra information that the [AI](#ai) would like to show.
+It provides a GUI that shows us the state of the [World](#world), and it is also able to display extra information that the [AI](#ai) would like to show.
 For example, it can show the planned paths of each friendly robot on the field, or highlight which enemy robots it thinks are a threat.
 Furthermore, it displays any warnings or status messages from the robots, such as if a robot is low on battery.

 Thunderscope also lets us control the [AI](#ai) by setting [Dynamic Parameters](#dynamic-parameters).
 Through Thunderscope, we can manually choose what strategy the [AI](#ai) should use, what colour we are playing as (yellow or blue), and tune more granular behaviour such as how close an enemy must be to the ball before we consider them a threat.